I can’t tell you how many times I have thought, “Has God abandoned me?”

 Even Jesus said on the cross, “My God, my God, why have you forsaken me?”
-(Matthew 27:46)
+(Matthew 27:46 NIV).

 Just like you, each of these people (including Jesus) experienced a temporary feeling of abandonment that passed when the trial lifted.

 The truth is you are loved.
 God is with you even when you are feeling forgotten.
-In fact, here is what you do when you feel God has abandoned you.
+In fact, He will never leave you.

 1. God is fully engaged in the details

 In God’s infinite wisdom, He sees the whole picture and knows how each detail fits together perfectly to get just the right outcome at the right time.